benplumley/Notes/Semester 2/Systems Architecture II.md

 - Interactive processes get good attention as they use relatively little CPU.
 - Long jobs can be starved by lots of small jobs.

-**Highest response ration next** - A variation of shortest remaining time, where we take the time a process has been waiting since its last time slice into account.
+**Highest response ratio next** - A variation of shortest remaining time, where we take the time a process has been waiting since its last time slice into account.
 The formula is:

 ![](http://i.gyazo.com/9dbd1d140709dbf115975196dc6d6b11.png)